 Observe the blown-fuse target through the viewing windows provided for that purpose.
-See Figure 20 on page 23, for blown-fuse target locations for S&C Power Fuses:
+Refer to Figure 21 on page 22, for blown-fuse target locations for S&C Power Fuses:

 SME-20 Power Fuses or Fault Fiter Electronic Power Fuses-A red blown-fuse target projects from the SME-20 Power Fuse end-fitting or the Fault Fiter fuse holder when the fuse has operated, making it easy to check the fuse condition with the fuse in the Closed position.
 The blown-fuse target retracts when the blown fuse unit or interrupting module is replaced.